tv2/casparcg-cliptool/README.md

 ## Features

 Cliptool features many common webpage features, but also a handful of less common ones.
-Subsections below will descibe these feature, with other sections in this Readme suplimenting them.
+Subsections below will descibe these feature, with other sections in this Readme supplementing them.

 ### Header